amagerard/amagerard/README.md

 Postfixadmin, an open source, web based interface for managing domains/mailboxes/aliases.
 [Go to Mail Server](../../../Mail/wiki/01Network)

-The most powerful and extensible open source Wiki software.
+Wikijs, the most powerful and extensible open source Wiki software.
 Markdown is a lightweight markup language with plain text formatting syntax.
 It's the de-facto syntax for writing documentation on major code repositories such as GitHub.
 [Go to Wikijs](../../../Wikijs/wiki/01Network)